Halep wins record Australian Open classic

 - Top two seeds have saved match points in women's draw

-- Alexander Zverev beaten by Hyeon Chung
+- Maria Sharapova, Alexander Zverev exit

 (CNN)The top two seeds at a grand slam having to save match points in the first week?
 As unlikely as it sounds, it has happened at the Australian Open.